testjavascript/nodejs-integration-tests-best-practices/README.md

 # Intro

+🚦Seat belt on, deep breath.
+Strategic backend content lies in front of you.
+Better block sometimes to walk-through.

-🚦Seat belt on, deep breat  This repo shows the immense power of narrow integration tests, also known as 'component test', including examples and how to set them up properly.
+This repo shows the immense power of narrow integration tests, also known as 'component test', including examples and how to set them up properly.
 This might make a dramatic impact on your testing effort and success 🚀.
 Warning: You might fall in love with testing 💚

 ![Header](/graphics/component-diagram.jpg "Component Tests")